 The land purchased by Josiah Hedges on the east side of the Sandusky River was plotted and designated as Tiffin.
 On March 25, 1822, the Ohio Legislature authorized a commission to establish the formation of Tiffin as the county seat of the future Seneca County.
 This has been recognized as the beginning of the town called Tiffin, Ohio.

 Text on the plaque is to be relative to the building.
 The content should be limited to the construction time period and style of the building, plus building history such as naming of builder/designer/architect, initial occupancy, unique architectural or historical features, historical events relative to the building, and legacy (50 years or more) occupancy.
 Text will be reviewed by the Plaque sub-committee of the Tiffin 200 Committee for relevance and accuracy.

 We Want You!

 Are you a descendent of a Tiffin First Settler?
 If your ancestor settled in current Tiffin and Clinton Township before the end of 1830, come forward to be recognized and celebrate with us during the bicentennial!

 We would like to recognize any of the descendants of the Tiffin community who were in Tiffin, Fort Ball and Clinton Township before 1830.
 To help make it easy to participate, we have created a list of over 500 people who were here at that time.
-We will briefly honor these Tiffin Descendants at the events planned for the Bicentennial.
+Check it out!

 Check out this presentation from the Seneca County Genealogical Society - "Identifying and Honoring the First Settlers of Tiffin and Clinton Township up to 1831" | Presented by: Becky Hill, First Settlers Project Chair